Waffles + Mochi

-Waffles + Mochi is a children's cooking streaming television series.
+Waffles + Mochi (pronounced Waffles and Mochi) is an American children's cooking musical comedy puppet television series.
 Produced by Higher Ground Productions with Michelle Obama as executive producer, it was released on Netflix on March 16, 2021.

 Three companion books were also released in 2021: Follow That Food! by Christy Webster and Sarah Rebar, Pickle Party by Frank Berrio and Sarah Rebar, and Waffles + Mochi: Get Cooking! by Yewande Komolafe.

 On November 23, 2021, Netflix released a special holiday episode titled "Waffles + Mochi's Holiday Feast".
 On October 17, 2022, Netflix released a spinoff series titled Waffles + Mochi's Restaurant.

 Premise

 Waffles (whose dad is a frozen waffle and mother is a yeti) and Mochi (a mochi ball) are two friends that wish they could become chefs but live in the land of frozen food where everything is made of ice.
 They're hired as employees of a grocery store owned by Michelle Obama.
 Through the series they encounter tasks they need to accomplish and travel around the world on Magicart where they meet chefs, other food experts, and learn to eat and make different kinds of foods in each episode.